yukondude/Twempest/README.md

   -c, --config-path TEXT  Twempest configuration directory path, which must be
-                          writable, and must also contain the twempest.conf file.  [default: ~/.twempest] -f, --render-file TEXT  The file name (template tags allowed) for the rendered tweets.
-If the file already exists, the rendered tweet will be appended to it.
+                          writable, and must also contain the twempest.conf file.  [default: ~/.twempest] -a, --append            Append rendered tweet(s) to existing file(s) rather than skipping past with a warning.
+  -f, --render-file TEXT  The file name (template tags allowed) for the
+                          rendered tweets.
 If omitted, tweets will be rendered to STDOUT.
   -p, --render-path TEXT  The directory path (template tags allowed) to write
                           the rendered tweet files.
 The directory path will be created if it doesn't exist.  [default: .]